mateoespinosa/mateoespinosa.github.io/_pages/about.md

 Hi!
 My name is Mateo Espinosa Zarlenga and I, at least last time I checked, look approximately like the dude in the picture somewhere near this text.
 Currently, I am a [Junior Research Fellow (JRF)](https://www.trinity.ox.ac.uk/people/mateo-espinosa-zarlenga) in Computer Science at [Trinity College, Oxford](https://www.trinity.ox.ac.uk/).
-I did my PhD on **interpreable AI** at the University of Cambridge under the supervision of Professor
+I did my PhD on **interpretable AI** at the University of Cambridge under the supervision of Professor
 [Mateja Jamnik](https://www.cl.cam.ac.uk/~mj201/).
 In my research, I am generally interested in the overlap of AI interpretability, human-AI interaction, and representation learning.
 In particular, I am interested in